Click on the following to take action on alcohol sponsorship in or concerning:

 Advertising at Alcohol Outlets

-Signs at licensed premises are considered alcohol advertisements under the Code for Advertising and Promotion of Alcohol if they are promoting alcohol products, brands or outlets.
+Signs at licensed premises are considered alcohol advertisements under the Code for Advertising and Promotion of Alcohol and the Alcohol Advertising and Promotion Code if they are promoting alcohol products, brands or outlets.
 The brand of an alcohol outlet is not automatically considered an alcohol advertisement – the intent of the advertisement must be to promote the consumption of alcohol.
 See the definitions listed in the Code itself for more information.

 Most signage at alcohol outlets will not breach the Code by way of their content – however the location of the outlet may raise concerns about the placement of the advertising – if it is next to a school or other site frequented by children then the advertisement may not meet standards of social responsibility.